-- Is the whole company expert in this field, or are you purchasing other sections and people which are less useful and may even have to be terminated later at additional costs?
+- Is the whole company expert in this field, or are you purchasing other sections and people who are less useful and may even have to be terminated later at additional costs?

-- Is the company really an expert and is their reputation with clients as good as you perceive it to be?
+- Is the company really an expert and is its reputation with clients as good as you perceive it to be?